 - The student is expected to complete a major exam at the scheduled time.
-Make-up exams will only be given with the approval of the instructor.
-A student will not be allowed to take the next exam until the previous exam has been completed with corrections - A student arriving late for a major exam will not be allowed to take the exam if any student has completed the exam and left the classroom. - All major exams must be completed within the designated class time. - Cell phones cannot be used as calculators during class.
-No exceptions. - It is the responsibility of the student to bring an appropriate calculator to class. - Major exams will be returned to the student to be corrected in class. - Exams will be returned for review.
+Make-up exams will be subject to the instructor's discretion. - A student arriving late for a major exam will not be allowed to take the exam if any student has completed the exam and left the classroom. - All major exams must be completed within the designated class time. - A comprehensive final exam will be given during the time designated by South Plains College. - It is the responsibility of the student to bring an appropriate calculator to class.
+NO CELL PHONES ALLOWED WHILE TESTING (even to use as calculators).
+Students will not be allowed to share calculators during an exam.